Datavault-UK/automate-dv-docs/docs/best_practises/loading.md

 ## Record source table code

 We suggest you use a code for your record source.
-This can be anything that makes sense for your particular context, though usually an integer or alpha-numeric value works well.
+This can be anything that makes sense for your particular context, though usually an integer or alphanumeric value works well.
 The code often gets used to look up the full table name in a reference table.

 You may do this with AutomateDV by providing the code as a constant in the [staging](../tutorial/tut_staging.md) layer, using